webpack/webpack.js.org/content/guides/webpack-and-typescript.md

 * [`awesome-typescript-loader`](https://github.com/s-panferov/awesome-typescript-loader)
 * [`ts-loader`](https://github.com/TypeStrong/ts-loader)

-Awesome TypeScript loader has created a wonderful explanation of the difference between `awesome-typescript-loader` and `ts-loader`.
+Awesome TypeScript loader has created a [wonderful explanation](https://github.com/s-panferov/awesome-typescript-loader#differences-between-ts-loader) of the difference between `awesome-typescript-loader` and `ts-loader`.

-You can read more about it [here](https://github.com/s-panferov/awesome-typescript-loader#differences-between-ts-loader).

 In this guide we will be using `ts-loader` as currently it is easier enabling additional webpack features such as importing non code assets into your project.

 ## Enabling source maps

 In order to enable source maps we first must configure TypeScript to output inline source maps to our compiled JavaScript files.
-This is done by setting the sourceMap property to true.
+This is done by setting the `sourceMap` property to true.

 __tsconfig.json__